 In between these finds, I even managed to collect a few pieces from Africa and S. America.
 At one point, I had gathered over 150 different examples from around the world.

 Shown below is another recent acquisition - an

 exceedingly rare 4-hole baidarka (sealskin covered kayak), 42", from the

 Norton Sound area of Alaska, dating to about 1900.
 It is one of a

-handful currently known to exist; a smaller 3-hole kayak can be found in the Alaska State Museum.
-This one belonged at one time to Kirk Wipper, Founder of the Canadian Canoe Museum.
+handful currently known to exist; a smaller 3-hole version can be found in the Alaska State Museum.
+This piece belonged at one time to Kirk Wipper, Founder of the Canadian Canoe Museum.